Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Reconstruction Algorithm

-The $\alpha_{kj}$'s are \emph{aligned}, and the next theorem shows that they, combined with knowledge of the autocorrelations of $\wh f$ up to order $2r+2$ for $N$ even or $3r+3$ for $N$ odd, determine $\wh f(x)$ up to a global phase.
+The $\alpha_{kj}$'s are \emph{aligned}, and the next theorem shows that they, combined with knowledge of the autocorrelations of $\wh f$ up to order $2r+2$ for $N$ odd or $3r+3$ for $N$ even, determine $\wh f(x)$ up to a global phase.